What is capital punishment?

 There are also concerns about the irrevocable nature of capital punishment, given the potential fallibility of the criminal justice system.
-The posthumous pardons of individuals such as Derek Bentley (in 1998) illustrate the problem.
+The wrongful conviction and posthumous pardons of individuals such as Derek Bentley (in 1998) illustrate the problem.
 Albeit that the evolution of forensic science and the use of DNA evidence are obviously new relative to the period when the death penalty was in operation.

 For many years, the death penalty enjoyed widespread public support in the United Kingdom, and the public was considered out of kilter with the political class, who remained opposed to its reintroduction.
 However in recent years that support has waned somewhat.
 Nonetheless a yougov poll in 2014, showed the public still to support the reintroduction of the death penalty by 45% to 39%.